bookofproofs/bookofproofs.github.io/_sources/history/19th-century/wrinch.md

 * After emigrating to the United States, Wrinch focused on the application of mathematical principles to the interpretation of X-ray crystallographic data of complex crystal structures.
 * A meeting between von Neumann, Langmuir, Wrinch and A D Booth did indeed take place in Schenectady on Wednesday 16 April 1947.
 * In fact the end of Wrinch's life was much sadder than this quote tells us and we should relate the tragic circumstances.
-* Wrinch's daughter Pamela was awarded a B.A. and an M.A. by Michigan University, then a Ph.D. in international relations by Yale.
-* Dorothy Wrinch was devastated to lose her daughter and died around two months later.

 Born 12 September 1894, Rosario, Argentina.
 Died 11 February 1976, Falmouth, Massachusetts, USA.